six50/sixfifty/_posts/2017-04-19-introducing-six50.markdown

 categories: sixfifty meta
 ---

-_What if the General Election could be informed by real data and not just speculation?_
+_What if the general election could be informed by real data and not just speculation?_

 This week [97% of MPs voted in support](hansard-results) of holding a general election on June 8th.
 By calling a snap election, Theresa May is seeking to capitalise on disorganisation in the opposition and to strengthen the mandate for her Brexit strategy.
 As a result, the country is going to the polls for the third time in two years.